storypioneers/kirby-wysiwyg/README.md

 ## Global Options

-The Kirby Media Field has some global options that you might want to use to alter the fields functionality to suit your specific needs.
+The Kirby WYSIWYG Editor Field has some global options that you might want to use to alter the fields functionality to suit your specific needs.
 Below you'll find a list of all available options which can be set from your projects global `config.php` file.

 ### field.wysiwyg.buttons